Menelik II: Italo-Ethiopian War

 Menelik's disagreement with Article 17 of the treaty led to the Battle of Adwa.
-Before Italy could launch the invasion, Eritreans rebelled in an attempt to push Italy out of Eritrea and prevent its invasion of Ethiopia.
-The rebellion was not successful.
-However, some of the Eritreans managed to make their way to the Ethiopian camp and jointly fought Italy at the battle of Adwa.
+Before the Italians could launch the invasion, Eritreans rebelled in an attempt to push the Italians out of Eritrea and prevent their invasion of Ethiopia.
+The rebellion was unsuccessful.
+However, some Eritreans managed to make their way to the Ethiopian camp and jointly fought the Italians at Adwa.

 On 17 September 1895, Menelik ordered all of the Ethiopian nobility to call out their banners and raise their feudal hosts, stating: "An enemy has come across the sea.
-He has broken through our frontiers in order to destroy our fatherland and our faith.
+He has broken through our frontiers to destroy our fatherland and our faith.
 I allowed him to seize my possessions and I entered upon lengthy negotiations with him in hopes of obtaining justice without bloodshed.
 But the enemy refuses to listen.
 He undermines our territories and our people like a mole.
 Enough!
-With the help of God I will defend the inheritance of my forefathers and drive back the invader by force of arms.
+With the help of God, I will defend the inheritance of my forefathers and drive back the invader by force of arms.
 Let every man who has sufficient strength accompany me.
 And he who has not, let him pray for us".
-Menelik's opponent, General Oreste Baratieri, underestimated the size of the Ethiopian force, predicating that Menelik could only field 30,000 men.
+Menelik's opponent, General Oreste Baratieri, underestimated the size of the Ethiopian force, predicting that Menelik could only field 30,000 men.

-Despite the dismissive Italian claim that Ethiopia was a "barbaric" African nation whose men were no match for white troops, the Ethiopians were better armed, being equipped with thousands of modern French rifles and Hotchkiss artillery guns together with ammunition and shells which were superior to the Italian rifles and artillery.
+Despite the dismissive Italian claim that Ethiopia was a barbaric African nation whose men were no match for white troops, the Ethiopians were better armed, being equipped with thousands of modern rifles and Hotchkiss guns together with ammunition and shells which were superior to the Italian rifles and artillery.
 Menelik had ensured that his infantry and artillerymen were properly trained in their use, giving the Ethiopians a crucial advantage as the Hotchkiss artillery could fire more rapidly than the Italian artillery.
 In 1887 a British diplomat, Gerald Portal, wrote after seeing the Ethiopian feudal hosts parade before him, the Ethiopians were "...redeemed by the possession of unbounded courage, by a disregard of death, and by a national pride, which leads them to look down on every human being who has not had the good fortune to be born an Abyssinian [Ethiopian]".

-The Emperor personally led his army to attack an Italian force led by Major Toselli on 7 December 1895 at Boota Hill.
+The emperor personally led his army to attack an Italian force led by Major Toselli on 7 December 1895 at Boota Hill.
 The Ethiopians attacked a force of 350 Eritrean irregulars on the left flank, who collapsed under the Ethiopian assault, causing Toselli to send two companies of Italian infantry who halted the Ethiopian advance.
-Just as Toselli was rejoicing in his apparent victory, the main Ethiopian assault came down on his right flank, causing Toselli to order retreat.
-The Emperor's best general, Ras Makonnen, had occupied the road leading back to Eritrea, and launched a surprise attack, which routed the Italians.
-The battle of Amba Alagi ended with an Italian force of 2,150 men losing 1,000 men and 20 officers killed.
+Just as Toselli was rejoicing in his apparent victory, the main Ethiopian assault came down on his right flank, causing Toselli to order a retreat.
+The emperor's best general, Ras Makonnen, had occupied the road leading back to Eritrea, and launched a surprise attack, which routed the Italians.
+The Battle of Amba Alagi ended with an Italian force of 2,150 men losing 1,000 men and 20 officers killed.